Nigel Olsson: Personal life

-Olsson has one son, Justin, from his marriage to Lisa Gombatz (twin sister of Dee Murray’s wife Maria), and one daughter, Annette, who lives with her husband Barry and their children Ashley and Katie Marie in England.
+Olsson has one son, Justin, from his marriage to Lisa Gombatz (twin sister of Dee Murray’s wife Maria), and one daughter, Annette, who lives with her husband Barry in England with their two children.
 In 1989, Olsson married Schanda Butler, daughter of music producer Larry Butler.
 They live in Los Angeles.

 Olsson is a longtime car and racing fanatic, and has been associated with the Vintage Auto Racing Association and the Historic Motor Sports Association in the United States as both a race car driver and a pace car driver.